On the Circuit Diameter Conjecture: The Conjectures

 In an edge walk in a simple polyhedron, at each step exactly one facet is left and exactly one other facet is entered.
 The non-revisiting conjecture requires that the entered facet is new, i.e. it has not been left before.
 For circuit walks the situation is a bit more complicated.
 Circuit steps that are not along edges will leave multiple facets simultaneously, and, in a non-\Csimple\ polyhedron, may enter multiple facets as well.
 To transfer the concept of a non-revisiting walk, we consider the facets that are entered during a walk.

-Recall that the connection of the non-revisiting conjecture for edge walks and the original Hirsch conjecture, in fact, comes from the `positive' interpretation of the above: One enters exactly one new facet in each step.
+Recall that the connection of the non-revisiting conjecture for edge walks and the original Hirsch conjecture, in fact, comes from the `positive' interpretation of the above: one enters exactly one new facet in each step.
 As one starts at a vertex, to which $d$ facets are incident, entering a new facet in each step immediately gives the bound $f-d$.
 We use this interpretation to give a viable formulation for circuit walks.

 \conjecture[Non-revisiting] Each circuit step enters at least one new facet, and may leave any number of old facets.
 So generally, it is possible to enter `old' facets in a step as long as one also enters a new facet.
 However, for \Csimple\ polyhedra, only exactly one new facet is entered in each step.
-Then the above formulation is equivalent to asking for a circuit walk from $u$ to $v$ that does not enter a facet it left before.
+Then the above formulation is equivalent to asking for a circuit walk from $\veu$ to $\vev$ that does not enter a facet it left before.

-It is easy to see that Conjecture \ref{non revisiting} implies Conjecture \ref{original} with the same arguments as before: One begins at a vertex, to which (at least) $d$ facets are incident, and enters a new facet in each step, which gives a bound of $f-d$.
-As we will see in Theorem \ref{maintheorem}, Conjecture \ref{original} also implies Conjecture \ref{non revisiting}.
+It is easy to see that Conjecture \ref{non revisiting} implies Conjecture \ref{original} with the same arguments as before: one begins at a vertex, to which (at least) $d$ facets are incident, and enters a new facet in each step, which gives a bound of $f-d$.

+It is also of interest to state this conjecture for the particular case $f = 2d$: \conjecture[Non-revisiting $f = 2d$] The motivation to explicitly state this special case of Conjecture~\ref{non revisiting} is that we will later find both conjectures to be equivalent.